Ottawa Trans History

-I once had the opportunity to speak to a woman with schizophrenia.
+A little while ago I was speaking to a woman with schizophrenia.
 She didn’t appear to be suffering from any delusions when she first started talking to me, but after a while what she said made less and less sense.
 The ramblings of people with schizophrenia often sound poetic because of their stream of consciousness delivery and surprising use of images, but their illogic makes for a one way conversation.
 Just as I was wondering how I was going to extricate myself, she suddenly stopped talking.
 She looked at me blankly and said, “I don’t know if you’re a man or a woman, but you look nice.”

 It was so unexpected I burst out laughing.
 I also realized what she’d said was about the best I could expect from my transition.
 But that’s okay.
 I’m glad she thought I looked nice.
 I feel good about myself and am grateful for the life I have.
 Things could be worse.

 A little while ago I was waiting in the check out line at my local grocery store.
 I had my stuff on the conveyor and, being a polite Canadian, had put the plastic separator down to demarcate my groceries from those of the person behind me.
 No sooner had I done this when a bottle of ketchup fell over onto my side.
 The man whose ketchup it was gathered it up and, seeing only the back of my 6′ 3″ body and being a polite Canadian, said, “Sorry sir.”

 I may have sighed.
 I don’t remember exactly, but I know I was more exasperated than angry.
 So when I turned around I simply smiled at him.
 He was a short man with greying hair, probably in his early sixties.
 What he did next threw me completely.
 He gently laid his hand on my arm and with a kind smile said, “Oh, pardon me.
 Ma’am.”